M103 heavy tank: Design and development

 Some 300 tanks were built between 1953 and 1954, initially designated T43E1.
 Details about the tank, including production plans and specifications, were tightly held.
 Seeking to keep the tank out of public sight, Wilson nixed an October 1953 exhibition for the American Ordnance Association at Aberdeen Proving Ground.
 In May 1954, the tank was debuted publicly at a demonstration at the Newark tank plant.

 Testing was unsatisfactory, with the tanks failing to meet Continental Army Command's standards and being put into storage in August 1955.
 Following the approval of 98 improvements the tank was redesignated the M103 Heavy Tank in April 1956.
 Of the 300 T43E1s built, 80 went to the US Army (74 of which were rebuilt to M103 standard), and 220 were accepted by the US Marine Corps, to be used as infantry support, rebuilt successively to improved M103A1 and then later M103A2 standards.

+As Estes makes clear (2013), while the Army opted for 98 of the simplest production line upgrades and declared its 80 tanks as the type standard M103 tank, the Marine Corps took the complete set of modifications for its 220 tanks and placed them in service as the M103A1 tank.

 A House Government Operations subcommittee report in July 1957 called for the heavy tank program to be audited.
 Investigators had been unable to determine the cost of the program, which was estimated in the hundreds of millions of dollars.
 The report said the Army had hastened production of the tank for war in Korea despite there being no need for it there.
 The tank was also unsuited to the rigors of the nuclear battlefield, the report said.

 Specifics

 Following contemporary American design philosophy, the M103 was built with a two-piece, cast elliptic armor scheme, similar to the M48's design.
 It featured seven road wheels per side, mounted with long-arm independent torsion bars.
 The 28 inch track was shoed in steel backed rubber chevron tracks, allowing for a ground pressure of 12.9 psi.
 The Continental AV-1790 engine was placed at the rear of the tank, and produced a maximum output of 810 hp and 1600 lbft of torque, fed through a General Motors CD-850-4 two-speed transmission.
 This allowed the 60 ST heavy tank to achieve a maximum road speed of 21 mph and a maximum climbing gradient of 60%.

 Initial production versions suffered a host of drivetrain mechanical problems.
-The Continental powerpack, shared by the much lighter M48/M60 tanks, was insufficient to drive the much heavier M103.
+The Continental powerpack, shared by the much lighter M48 tank, was insufficient to drive the much heavier M103.
 The tank was, consequently, severely underpowered and very fuel intensive.
 This presented a host of logistical problems for the vehicle, most prominently the extremely limited range of just 80 mi.
 Though this was partially corrected with the introduction of the AV-1790-2 diesel unit, the M103 would remain cumbersome and fuel-thirsty for the majority of its service life.

 The crew of an M103A1 consisted of: